Business basics

 Every couple of months, check your log configurations and test them to see if they still work.
 Check the last modified date of the content and folders in your CMS too, and make sure none of your content has changed since the last time you updated it.

-Set up notifications for software and patch updates
+• Set up notifications for software and patch updates

-It's a good idea to set software updates to happen automatically as soon as they're released.
+It's a good idea to set updates to happen automatically as soon as they're released.
 If you don't, set up a notification to tell you when new updates are available.
 They often contain security fixes that you should install as soon as possible.

-Patching information for IT staff CERT NZ
+Patching information for IT staff – CERT NZ(external link)

-Have a way for people to contact you when things don't seem right
+• Have a way for people to contact you when things don't seem right

 Have an easy way people can contact you if they see something unusual on your site – for example, an email address for whoever's best placed to respond to IT queries.